fdesouzabcn/sprint-2-1-database-and-entity-relationship/README.md

-# Project Name
+# Database Exercises - MySQL
-  **Description**: A brief explanation of the project's objective.
+  **Description**: In this practice (S2.01) we will have to practice how to create a database and seign it's entity relationship (ER)

   ## 🛠 Technologies
-  - Frontend: React, Tailwind
+  - Frontend: N/A
-  - Backend: Java, MongoDB
+  - Backend: MySQL, Workbench

   ## 🚀 Installation
   1. Clone the repository: `git clone ...`